na-na-hi/renget/archive/CharacterProvider-GuideToBotmaking.md

-# This page is WIP
+# This page is a WIP
+### -> Right now this page focuses on structuring your cards and using LLM to elaborate your descriptions.
+I will add tips and rules for creating characters later. <-
 - - -
 ##Contents:
 [TOC3]